m-reza-rahman/jakartaee-kubernetes/devops/README.md

 # CI/CD for Jakarta EE Applications with Kubernetes

 This demo will show how to do continous integration (CI)/continous delivery (CD) of Jakarta EE applications using Kubernetes.
 We will use GitHub Actions for our demo but you could easily use Jenkins or any other DevOps tool.
-We used the Azure Kubernetes Service but you can use any Kubernetes capable platform.
+We used the Azure Kubernetes Service but you can use any Kubernetes capable platform such as AWS or GCP.

 ## Prerequisites